 If I could, I’d like to be in Alfred Pennyworth’s shoes.
 He gets to live in a mansion and hangout with Batman without any of the added peril.

 Salina is the studio’s all-seeing eye and the go-to person for just about most things.
 Her organizational prowess helps keep the Visual Capitalist ship sailing smoothly.
 She hails from London, England, and has a marketing background in UK charity fundraising.
-Salina loves trying new food dishes (cooking and eating!), keeping active and good TV/film.
-She can normally be found having virtual tea parties on Skype with her 2-year-old niece back home.
+In her spare time you can find Salina exploring the west coast, cooking or training in Brazilian jiu-jitsu.
+Watch out!

 What’s your nickname and why?